-Norway has the knowledge and many years of experience, not only in CCS technology such as CO2 monitoring and storage but in essential related sectors such as geology, offshore engineering and industrial processes.
+We have the knowledge and many years of experience with CCS in Norway, not only in CCS technology such as CO2 monitoring and storage but in essential related sectors such as geology, offshore engineering and industrial processes.

 With a large, natural geological CO2 storage capacity area under the North Sea and more than 20 years of experience with CO2 storage, Norway is in a strong position to demonstrate CCS at scale.